After creating multiple responses for each route, you can create more complex scenarios and serve the responses depending on the fulfillment of rules.

 For body and query string, if the property is an array, Mockoon will automatically check in the array if at least one item matches the value.

-You can either set a simple text value like "expected value" or any kind of regex.
-To use a regex, write it without the leading and trailing slashes and tick the checkbox on the right.
+Depending on the comparison operator chosen, equals or regex match, you can either set a simple text value like "expected value" or any kind of regex.
+To use a regex, you must write it without the leading and trailing slashes.

 You can also test for empty values with the following regex: